-- 9. And further, that, having investigated the allegations, the Director confirmed there is sufficient evidence to support a finding that Kassiou is guilty of professional misconduct under section 34(1)(b) of the Act which provides: - 34(1) On completion of the investigation, the Director must decide: - (a) whether or not there is evidence that a building practitioner the subject of the investigation has committed an offence against this Act or the Regulations and, if there is evidence, may decide to prosecute the building practitioner for the alleged offence; and - (b) whether or not there is evidence that a building practitioner the subject of the investigation is guilty of professional misconduct and, if there is evidence, must refer the matter to the Practitioners Board for inquiry.
+- 9. It is to be noted that the owners of Lasiandra Ave made a complaint to the Director on 25 September 2023 alleging that they were invoiced for the Frame Stage prior to its completion.
+The Director investigated the complaint and confirmed the owners' allegation. - 10.
+Having investigated the allegations, the Director confirmed there is sufficient evidence to support a finding that Kassiou is guilty of professional misconduct under section 34(1)(b) of the Act which provides: - 34(1) On completion of the investigation, the Director must decide: - (a) whether or not there is evidence that a building practitioner the subject of the investigation has committed an offence against this Act or the Regulations and, if there is evidence, may decide to prosecute the building practitioner for the alleged offence; and - (b) whether or not there is evidence that a building practitioner the subject of the investigation is guilty of professional misconduct and, if there is evidence, must refer the matter to the Practitioners Board for inquiry.